thinkcompany/think_dev-standards/content/javascript/react-best-practices/index.md

     ```

 * **Instance Names**
-    - Instances of React components should use *camelCa
+    - Instances of React components should use *camelCase*.
-    se*.

     ```
     // bad